bestcsp/node-mern/Readme.md

         var utf8Encoder = new util.TextEncoder('utf-8');
         const utf8Decoder = new util.TextDecoder("utf-8", { ignoreBOM: true });
 paste these line and remove utf8Encoder and utf8Encoder

+1- to run backend
+        node run dev // for developer
+        node run start //for project